Facebook Lobbying European Governments At Record-Setting Pace

 In late March 2018, according to Bloomberg, Facebook went on a hiring spree.
 The social media platform was looking to hire at least 11 Washington lobbyists.
 According to European transparency filings published this week, Facebook is doing the same in Europe.
-In fact, amid Cambridge Analytica scandal, Zuckeberg spent a record amount of money on lobbying European governments.
+In fact, amid the Cambridge Analytica scandal, Zuckeberg spent a record amount of money on lobbying European governments.

-Facebook doubled its lobbying spend in 2017 to as much as $3 million in 2017, up from $1 million in 2016, Business Insider noted.
-They have also increased the number of lobbyists to 15 from ten staffers.
-The Cambridge Analytica scandal – which has, according to the Guardian, affected around 87 million people – may have cast a shadow over everything that has been going on in Europe in 2017.
+Facebook doubled its lobbying spend to as much as $3 million in 2017, up from $1 million in 2016, Business Insider noted.
+They have also increased the number of lobbyists to 15 from 10 staffers.
+The Cambridge Analytica scandal — which has, according to the Guardian, affected around 87 million people — may have cast a shadow over everything that has been going on in Europe in 2017.

-In July last year, in an exclusive report by Reuters, it was revealed that Russia used Facebook to spy Emanuel Macron’s campaign officials.
+In July of last year, in an exclusive report by Reuters, it was revealed that Russia used Facebook to spy on Emanuel Macron’s campaign officials.
 Russian intelligence agents created fake Facebook personas in order to conduct surveillance on Macron’s team.
 At the time, the centrist former financier was seeking to defeat defeat far-right nationalist Marine Le Pen.
 These accounts were also caught spreading fake news about the French election.
-Kremlin has repeatedly dismissed these accusations, but Facebook confirmed that it had detected, and deactivated, spying accounts in France.
+The Kremlin has repeatedly dismissed these accusations, but Facebook confirmed that it had detected, and deactivated, spying accounts in France.

 In Britain, the chair of the Home Affairs Committee warned representatives from Facebook and other social media companies, accusing them of “grooming and radicalizing” their users through algorithms which promote hate speech, drawing users into a “bubble of hate.”
 According to the Independent, Committee chair and Labour MP Yvette Cooper said the following.